gajis/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17 Script display all the lines in the file /etc/passwd that do not contain the pattern "bin" 18 Script displays all lines of file /etc/ssh/sshd_config 19 Script replaces all characters A and C from input to Z and e
+17 Script display all the lines in the file /etc/passwd that do not contain the pattern "bin" 18 Script displays all lines of file /etc/ssh/sshd_config 19 Script replaces all characters A and C from input to Z and e 20 Script that removes all letters c and C from input